ccyanxyz/okex/README.md

 *   Some simple trading strategies

 # WARNING
-  This is just a toy, DO NOT use it under any circumstances!!!
+  This is just a toy, USE IT AT YOUR OWN RISK!